karthiks-oss/airenamer/README.md

 A macOS CLI tool for renaming screenshots with clean, organized naming patterns.

+> **Disclaimer:** This entire codebase was generated using AI (Artificial Intelligence).
+The code, documentation, and all related files were created with the assistance of AI tools.

 ## Features

 - 🎯 Automatically detects macOS screenshot files (Screenshot, Screen Shot, CleanShot)